 Please read our affiliate disclosure.
 This page contains links to our affiliate marketing partners.

 cv.
 ‘Aquadulce Claudia’ is one of the best choices for autumn sowing.
 It is a great cropper and ideal for the earliest of harvests.
 It produces long pods, about 9in or 23 cm long.
 The seeds are white, very tasty and mature early.
 This variety has always been recommended for autumn and winter sowing throughout the UK to generate the earliest crops the following spring and summer.
-See SimplySeeds which is our affiliate supplier or visit www.dobies.co.uk
+See SimplySeeds or visit www.dobies.co.uk

 cv.
 ‘Duet’.
 Duet is an unusual variety producing small pods with around 5 beans in each one.
 However it has outstanding flavour and produces very high quality beans, with a high yield, when picked.
 Choose from SimplySeeds.